Přeskočit na obsah Přeskočit na navigaci Přeskočit na navigaci

 Poland has been enjoying the longest period of uninterrupted GDP growth in Europe.
 Its GDP kept growing even during the financial crisis when the rest of the EU economy was contracting.
 Poland was the least hit by the global financial crisis, thanks to its large domestic market as well as the well-capitalized and sound financial sector, relatively low degree of openness of the economy, and sizeable depreciation of the Polish currency at an early stage of the economic turmoil and also skillfully managing public finances and adopting controversial pension and tax reforms to further bolster public finances.

 The country performed well during the last decade with the real GDP growth rate generally exceeding 3-4%, with private consumption (fuelled by favourable labour market developments and strong consumer confidence) as the main growth driver, together with public investments financed with EU funds.
-In 2020, when the recession triggered by the Covid pandemic hit, Poland recorded one of the shallowest GDP declines in the EU: The economy declined by only 2.7% (compared to an almost 9% drop in Italy, and nearly 8% in France).
-In the following year, the Polish economy got back on track growing by 6.9% followed by growth of 5.1% in 2022.
-The country’s high competitiveness, market resilience, economic diversification, and good fiscal policy should ensure growth in the forthcoming years.
+In 2020, when the recession triggered by the Covid pandemic hit, Poland recorded one of the shallowest GDP declines in the EU: The economy declined by only 2.7% (compared to an almost 9% drop in Italy and nearly 8% in France).
+In the following years, the Polish economy recovered to a growth rate of 6.9% in 2021 and 5.6% in 2022, slowing down to 0.2% in 2023 as a result of the global consequences of the Russian aggression in Ukraine and the sharp rise in prices.
+Nevertheless, the country’s high competitiveness, market resilience, economic diversification, and good fiscal policy should ensure growth in the forthcoming years.

 GDP